Giogia/Person-height/README.md

-# person-height
+# Person-height
-compute a person height in a photo given an object with know height
+Compute a person height in a photo given an object with know height